mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

 Company financial analysts have concluded annual members are the most profitable member segment.
-Cyclistic believes maximizing the number of annual memberships, by converting single-ride and full-day users to annual members, will drive revenue growth.
+Cyclistic believes maximizing the number of annual memberships, by converting single-ride and full-day users to annual members will drive revenue growth.

-*This study seeks to answer the question - how does Cyclistic bicycle use differs between annual members and casual riders?*
+*This study seeks to answer the question - how does Cyclistic bicycle use differ between annual members and casual riders?*

-## Data Preperation
+## Data Preparation

 Cyclistic ride data is available at the following link:
 <https://divvy-tripdata.s3.amazonaws.com/index.html>.